govadav/task-2/CODE_REVIEW.md

 - Updated the code to provide instant-search results as the user is typing, controlled the API calls made with setTimeout().
 Wrote test case apps/okreads-e2e/src/specs/search-books.spec.ts

+## 6. Undo add and remove from reading list

+- Added undo action with snackbar and wrote new e2e test for task